Neeraj Bhagat of Neeraj Bhagat & Co. tells us about helping foreign companies set up a business in India.

-But yes, the major lesson we learnt which has made us ready to manage our risks is that “Remote work is doable” While employees look for the opportunity to work from home, many organizations were hesitant thinking how to maintain productivity and manage staff remotely?
-The answer is that it’s very much doable provided we all follow some practices which boosts up the morale of the employees.
+But yes, the major lesson we learned which has made us ready to manage our risks is that “Remote work is doable” While employees look for the opportunity to work from home, many organizations were hesitant thinking how to maintain productivity and manage staff remotely?
+The answer is that it’s very much doable provided we all follow some practices which boost up the morale of the employees.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Neeraj Bhagat: I thank my entire team who stood by me during this tough time, who worked around the clock to give the stakeholders the right solutions.
 We have been tech-savvy for 8-9 years now.
 As and when there is an invention of new technology, we don’t wait to adopt it.
 For 9 years now, we follow the practice of giving laptops to all new hires.
 We have no desktops in our office.
 We have a digital knowledge bank, online subscriptions, and we keep adding them on a regular basis to keep it updated and useful for all.
 We have a drop box for all documents to be in the shared mode for years now.
 Be it zoom conferencing, skype video calls, or WhatsApp Groups; we have it all.

 - Effective Communication through technology– Real-time communication is very pertinent for the daily routine of any business.
 Zoom, Skype, and WhatsApp have helped us transforming in-person meetings into dynamic video conference calls.
 We ensure that that our interaction with the team does not stop and should increase than normal.
 We ensured that Managers talk to their team members on a daily basis.